-• Thinking about applying to law schools in Hawaii?
-Good news: there’s just one law school to know—William S. Richardson School of Law at the University of Hawai‘i at Mānoa.
-And while Hawaii might be known for beaches and surf, this school is known for something just as compelling: a strong legal education with deep ties to the local community, culture, and environmental law.
-Below, we’ll cover what you need to apply, what admissions looks like, and whether studying law in Hawaii is the right fit for you.
+Thinking about applying to law schools in Hawaii?
+Good news: there’s just one law school to know—the William S. Richardson School of Law at the University of Hawai‘i at Mānoa.
+In a state known for beaches and surf, this school has a reputation for something just as compelling: producing great lawyers with expertise in environmental law.

 Top Law Schools in Hawaii